George-xixi/surreal-estate/README.md

 This is a property search engine built using react.js.
 It is part of the front end module at [Command Shift](https://www.commandshift.co/).

-I will put screenshots of the project here:
 <img src="./images/screenshot-landing.png" width="700">